L.K. Bennett - Trading in administration – options for creditors

 Our Insolvency and Restructuring Group has acted in a number of retail insolvencies including Mothercare, Toys "R" Us and Maplin.

 If you are a supplier to or a creditor of L.K.
-Bennett and are seeking legal advice on your position, or if you would like to discuss a retail insolvency issue more generally, please contact Martin Young, Coralie Gass or Douglas Hawthorn.
+Bennett and are seeking legal advice on your position, or if you would like to discuss a retail insolvency issue more generally, please contact Coralie Gass.